 The growing threat of cybercrime

 Cyberattacks have become commonplace in modern life, and cybersecurity professionals are hard pressed to stay one step ahead of bad actors.
-Data breaches are a regular occurrence, despite the vast resources of major corporations, and consumers can become victims of cybercrimes without even knowing about it.
+Despite the vast resources of major corporations, and consumers can become victims of cybercrimes without even knowing about it.

 At home, it’s even harder for consumers to stay ahead of the latest in ransomware, phishing, social engineering, and malware on their personal devices.
 Bad actors also target energy and transportation infrastructure, which can also have a downstream impact on consumers’ personal lives.
 Cyber insurance can offer another layer of protection against these growing cyber risks.